Generic motion sensor plugin for Hydromagic

 Testing the plugin configuration

 Open the preferences window by selecting "Preferences..." from the "Options" menu.
 In the window that appears, select the "Devices" tab.
 Next select the "Hydromagic Generic Motion Sensor" and click the "Monitor..." button.
 The communication monitor appears, and should display incoming ASCII or NMEA0183 sentences.
-When the monitor does not display any incoming data, the serial port or serial speed setting might be incorrect.
+If the monitor does not display any incoming data, the serial port or serial speed setting might be incorrect.

 Testing the generic motion sensor plugin settings using the device monitor.